 Basic Server Settings:

-- These settings define the foundational aspects of the server block, such as the IP address, port for Nginx to listen on, and server names.
+- Server block fundamentals define the IP address, port for Nginx to listen on, and server names.

-- The root directive points to the primary directory containing the website files.
+- Meanwhile, the root directive points to the primary directory containing the website files.

 - The index directive instructs Nginx on identifying index files when serving the site.